shanlu/Dissertation-Evaluation/README.md

 Backtracking.java in com.thesis.relevance package is used to extract relevant facts for query answers and asserted these relevant facts into a STIX_empty.owl.

-Calculate.java in com.thesis.results package is used to calculate precision and recall.